Dante-afk/Meta-Front-End-Developer-Course-Coursera/README.md

 # Meta-Front-End-Developer-Course-Coursera
-My continues progress in the Meta Front-End Developer course from Coursera
+My continuous progress in the Meta Front-End Developer course from Coursera